JetBrains/teamcity-documentation/topics/service-messages.md

 #### Nested test reporting

-Prior to TeamCity 9.1, one test could have been reported from within another test (see the example at the end of this section).
-In the later versions, starting another test finishes the currently started test in the same _flow_.
+Starting another test finishes the currently started test in the same _flow_.
 To still report tests from within other tests, you will need to specify another [`flowId`](#Message+FlowId) in the nested test service messages.

 __Test start/stop messages:__